AboudJbara/PlutoCharonCR3BP/BUILD_PROCESS.md

 Validation was done by checking that the Jacobi drift stayed below 10⁻⁵, and that halving the step size produced consistent results.
 We also ensured that trajectories never crossed their own zero-velocity boundaries.
 The results for a small μ were smooth and conserved, while for the Pluto-Charon μ were irregular and chaotic, confirming the code's correctness and sensitivity.

 This simulator is limited to the planar, circular case of the Pluto-Charon system.
-It ignores the eccentricity of orbits, although the structure can be extended to include them later.
-The final code provides a compact, self-contained implementation that reproduces textbook CR3BP behavior and demonstrates the transition from stability to chaos with an increasing mass ratio.
+It ignores the eccentricity of orbits, although the structure can be extended to include them later (ER3BP).
+The final code provides a compact implementation that reproduces textbook CR3BP behavior and demonstrates the transition from stability to chaos with an increasing mass ratio.